What is testicular cancer?

 - They make male hormones (androgens) such as testosterone.

 - They make sperm, the male cells needed to fertilize a female egg cell to start a pregnancy.

-During ejaculation, the sperm cells are carried from the epididymis through the vas deferens to the seminal vesicles, where they mix with fluids made by the vesicles, the prostate gland, and other glands to form semen.
+During ejaculation, sperm cells are carried from the epididymis through the vas deferens to seminal vesicles, where they mix with fluids made by the vesicles, prostate gland, and other glands to form semen.
 This fluid then enters the urethra, the tube in the center of the penis through which both urine and semen leave the body.